akruszewski/gibl/manuscript/chapter2.md

 }
 ```

-It is not important to understand what this code does, rather how the compiler represents such code internally.
+It is not important to understand what this code does, rather how such programs are represented internally in programming languages.

-Lisps have no syntax in the way that most standard languages have.
+Lisps do not have the restriction of a special syntax like C for example.
 What we will write as code is the actual abstract syntax tree.
 This is why Lisps rely on prefix notation.
-Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special keywords, where sometimes some functionalities overlap with existing ones.
+Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special syntax where sometimes some functionalities overlap with existing ones.

+Due to this minimalism, building a cryptocurrency (or anything, for that matter) in Lisp will imply that you can do the same in most other programming languages with ease.
+This programming language favors function composition, and we will see further in the book the interesting properties that composition offers and how easily we can maintain and extend our code.

-TODO: The word syntax has special meaning in Lisps.
-In Lisps, there's a thing called "reader", which is part of the process when we execute a program.
-The "reader" reads in the source code, then turns that into a sequence of lisp primitives such as lists, symbols, numbers, etc. This, lispers think of as “the lisp syntax”.
-With macros as part of the core language it's possible to build new syntax[^ch2n1].
+Finally, the word syntax has a special meaning in Lisps.
+In Lisps, there's something called "reader", which is part of the process when we execute a program.
+The "reader" reads in the source code, then turns that into a sequence of Lisp primitives such as lists, symbols, numbers, etc. With macros as part of the core language it's possible to extend the syntax[^ch2n1].

 The Racket programming language that we will use in this book is a multi-paradigm programming language, belonging to the Lisp family.